 Saint Vincent de Paul

 The parish office receives many calls each month from parishioners and other neighbors who have very low income or are in need.
 These individuals request various material goods such as food and clothing, as well as other services.
 On the second and fourth Wednesdays of the month, grocery boxes are distributed to the families from the Saint Vincent pantry located in the basement of the rectory.
 The conference pays costs and delivery fees for furniture, makes home visits, and provides transportation vouchers.
-Mary Owens chairs a ministry to initiate and organize our charitable contributions to St. Vincent de Paul both at the church and the community.
-Contact our St. Vincent de Paul chapter through their dedicated cell phone number at (510) 610-8415 or call the Parish Office number at (510) 653-8631 for assistance.
-You may also email Mary Owens.
+Maureen Wikander chairs a ministry to initiate and organize our charitable contributions to St. Vincent de Paul both at the church and the community.
+Contact our St. Vincent de Paul chapter by calling or texting Maureen Wikander at (510) 847-3585 or email Maureen Wikander.
+You may also call the Parish Office number at (510) 653-8631 for assistance.

 The local chapter of this national ministry wants to be of assistance to Oakland residents with rental, deposit and utility assistance.
 If I can be of any help, please let us know.
 Contact parishioner Steve Mullin: 510 393-8640.
 Website: http://www.cceb.org